rehabstudio/fe-skeleton/README.md

 An alias for `build`.

 ### `watch`
 A watch method that will look for changes to source files, then re-trigger compilation.
-Can be called by just calling the task runner, i.e. `gulp`.

 ### `images`
 Takes site image assets and optimizes them.